-7 New China Digital Marketing Trends of 2021
+7 New China Digital Marketing Trends

 The online marketing scene in China is super-vibrant and your company must constantly stay up to date in the game.
 This means that you need to be quick to adapt to what the market demands and channel your marketing efforts in the right direction.

 We cannot stress enough how different the Chinese market is.
 The marketing techniques that are successful in the western market are not automatically successful in China.
 Often, China pioneers using new marketing strategies that later also become popular in western countries.
 At other times, what works in China is totally foreign to the rest of the world and it remains only effective within a Chinese audience.